VectorWorkshop/generateLastWord_bip39/readme.md

 # Usage

 Create mnemonic using [wordlist](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
-Choose from there 11, 14, 17, 20, 23 words
+Choose from there 11, 14, 17, 20, 23 words separated by spaces

-Clone or download .zip
+Clone or download .zip and extract the archive

 Open index.html with browser and press F12 to open devepoper tools